sydneycytometry/CAPX/README.md

 ### The following scripts provide helpful functionality, and can be found in CytoTools ###
 https://github.com/sydneycytometry/CytoTools

+**SumTables** - generates a table summarising the analysed dataset: samples vs clusters -- number of cells per cluster per sample, MFI of each marker on each cluster in each sample, etc.

+**HeatMaps** - generates a heatmap for measuring the number of cells in each cluster in each sample or the MFI for each marker on each cluster, per sample.
+Includes 'fold-change' visualisation options.

 **ClusterPlots** - automated generation of coloured tSNE plots showing clusters.

 **FlexiPlots** - a script with adjustable parameters for visualising plots

-**SumTables** - generates a table summarising the analysed dataset: samples vs clusters -- number of cells per cluster per sample, MFI of each marker on each cluster in each sample, etc.

-**HeatMaps_MFI** - generates a heatmap for measuring MFI for each marker on each cluster, per sample.
-Includes 'fold-change' visualisation options.

-**HeatMaps_CellNum** - generates a heatmap for measuring the number of cells in each cluster in each sample.
-Includes 'fold-change' visualisation options.